HIGHLIGHTS FROM THE BY-LAWS

 Section 2: Board of Directors

-The Board of Directors shall consist of the three Officers and four (4) Members-at-Large.
+The Board of Directors shall consist of the three Officers (four if outgoing President is serving in advisory capacity) and five (5) Members-at-Large.
+One Member-at-Large position shall be reserved for a graduate student in order to ensure student representation on the Board; this member shall have voice but no vote.
 The Directors serving in Members-at-Large seats shall serve for a term of two years commencing on the final day of the Annual Meeting.
-The Directors-at-Large seats shall be filled by election effected by the Corporation’s members.
+The Directors-at-Large seats shall be filled by election effected by the Corporation’s